nemcve/Django-CRUD-HealthClinic/README.md

 # Django-CRUD-HealthClinic
 With this app, you can fully manage a health clinic website.
-Made with Python in the Django Framework, SQLite3, PostgreSQL using AWS RDS, HTML, CSS, and Bootstrap.
-The application was successfully deployed to the AWS EC2 instance and is production-ready.
+Made with Python in the Django Framework, PostgreSQL using AWS RDS, HTML, CSS, and Bootstrap.
+Containerized using Docker and Docker compose.
+The application was successfully deployed to the AWS EC2 instance.

 <h2>Key features :</h2>
 <ul>